-10: Routine Maintenance
+10 Routine Maintenance

-The NV10 Validator has been designed to minimise any performance variation over time.
+The NV9 Validator has been designed to minimise any performance variation over time.
 Much of this is achieved by careful hardware and software design.

-However, depending upon the environment the NV10 is installed in it may at some time require cleaning, belt changing or even re-calibration.
+However, depending upon the environment the NV9 may at some time require cleaning, belt changing or note path clearing.

-10.1: Cleaning
+10.1 Cleaning

-CAUTION: DO NOT USE SOLVENT BASED CLEANERS SUCH AS ALCOHOL, PETROL, METHYLATED SPIRITS, WHITE SPIRIT or PCB CLEANER.
+CAUTION: DO NOT USE SOLVENT BASED CLEANERS SUCH AS ALCOHOL, PETROL, METHYLATED SPIRITS, WHITE SPIRIT OR PCB CLEANER.
 THIS WILL RESULT IN PERMANENT DAMAGE TO THE VALIDATOR, ONLY USE A MILD DETERGENT.